Rashed200613/ACMS-Net/README.md

 all within a compact residual design.

 On the **UIdataGB** dataset (10,692 images across nine disease classes), ACMS-Net reaches **99.91% accuracy**, **99.98% specificity**, and an **MCC of 99.89%**, matching or beating seventeen existing methods while using only **0.85M parameters**, **1.05 GFLOPs**, and **3.71 ms** inference time per image (**269.62 FPS**) — up to two orders of magnitude smaller than comparable transfer-learning and transformer-based models.
-Grad-CAM, attention-map, and t-SNE analysis further show that the model focuses on clinically meaningful regions rather than background noise, giving it built-in interpretability that most high-accuracy baselines lack.
+Five-fold cross-validation confirms this performance is stable across data splits, and Grad-CAM, attention-map, and t-SNE analysis further show that the model focuses on clinically meaningful regions rather than background noise, giving it built-in interpretability that most high-accuracy baselines lack.

 ## Architecture